Alpine Butterfly Knot

-Butterfly Knot Forms secure loop(s) in the middle of a rope.
-It will accommodate a load in any direction.
-Mountain climbers use the Butterfly Knot for tying-in the middle climber when traveling three to a rope.
-Also useful for making non-slip loops in the middle of a rope to attach carabiners to provide purchase points for a winch line – essential in canoe rescue work.
+any of three directions independently or together.
+Mountain climbers use the Alpine Butterfly for tying in the middle climber when traveling three to a rope.
+Also useful for making non-slip loops in the middle of a rope to attach carabiners to provide points of attachment for other lines, the Alpine Butterfly is essential in canoe rescue work.
 The

-1. Make a loop in the rope and twist it one full rotation into an eight shape.
+- Make a loop in the rope and twist it one full rotation into an eight shape.

-2. Fold the top of the eight down around the bottom of the eight.
+- Fold the top of the eight down around the bottom of the eight.

-3. Now up and out through the lower opening of the eight and pull tight.
+- Now up and out through the lower opening of the eight and pull tight.